 Performed by Nancy Sinatra

 “You Only Live Twice” conveys the exotic Asian theme of the movie in a beautiful and not at all condescending way.
-The Asian pentatonic scales are there, but somehow it’s not unacceptably cliche’.
+The Asian pentatonic scales are there, but somehow it’s not unacceptably cliche.
 I don’t think this choice is too controversial, as it appears in many top ten Bond theme lists.
-Here is an instrumental version performed by the John Barry Orchestra.

 This piece has such a great orchestral riff that Robbie Williams used it for his pseudo Bond theme, “Millennium“, which is also a great song.
 In my opinion, it could have been used as a Bond title theme in its own right with a few tweaks.